ctdk/goiardi/README.md

 them as you would normally for validating clients, performing tasks with the admin user, or using chef-webui if webui will run in front of goiardi.

+In auth mode, goiardi supports both versions 1.0 and 1.1 of the Chef authentication protocol.

 *Note:* The admin user, when created on startup, does not have a password.
 This prevents logging in to the webui with the admin user, so a password will have to be set for admin before doing so.

+### Log levels

+Log levels can be set in goiardi with either the `log-level` option in the configuration file, or with one to four -V flags on the command line.
+Log level options are "debug", "info", "warning", "error", and "critical".
+More -V on the command line means more spewing into the log.

 ### MySQL mode